-Step 4.3: In a Clean Boot State, again you have to open “msconfig” using RUN and then in a open window click on “General” tab.
-Look for “Selective startup” and check only “Load system services” and click “Apply“.
+Step 4.3: In a Clean Boot State, again, you have to open “MSConfig” using RUN and then in an open window, click on the “General” tab.
+Look for “Selective startup” and check only “Load system services” and click “Apply.”

-Step 4.4: Again, move to “Services” tab, click on “Hide all Microsoft services” and then click on “Disable all“.
+Step 4.4: Again, move to the “Services” tab, click on “Hide all Microsoft services” and then click on “Disable all.”
 You have to “Apply” the changes and click OK.

 Restart the computer and diagnose it using the above process (which we have done earlier).
-It is a good way to identify any application or program that is creating a problem.
+It is an excellent way to identify any application or program that is creating a problem.

 After you have done as instructed above, you can restart the computer.

-Like, go to General tab and check “Load startup items“, in a Boot tab, uncheck “Safe boot” and in “Services” tab uncheck “Hide all microsoft services” and “Enable all“.
+Like, go to the General tab and check “Load startup items,” in a Boot tab, uncheck “Safe boot,” and in “Services” tab uncheck “Hide all Microsoft services” and “Enable all.”

 You have to “Apply” all these changes and click OK.